Vincent Gagnon: International gold & 1st Selection Event win (2007–2012)

 In the National Team Doubles Selection Event in Windsor, Ontario, Gagnon and François Viens finished 2nd behind Green and Brian Istace, who defeated them 15–11, 15–12, in the final four playoff.
 Gagnon finished 4th at the National Team Singles Selection Event in Brossard, Québec in February 2009.
 He beat Francis Guillemette, 15–3, 15–9, to qualify for the final four playoff round, but didn't win a match in the playoff.

 At the 2009 Pan American Championships in Cali, Colombia, Gagnon played Men's Singles, and he lost in the quarterfinals to the USA's Andy Hawthorne, 11–15, 15–8, 11–2.

 Edmonton hosted the 2009 Canadian Championships, and there Gagnon and François Viens won Men's Doubles by defeating Green and Eric Desrochers in the final, and beating James Landeryou and Tim Landeryou in the semi-finals, 15–11, 15–5.
 In Men's Singles, Gagnon finished 3rd, as he lost to Green in the semi-finals, 15–1, 15–12, but got a win over Francis Guillemette due to an injury default.

-Gagnon won bronze at the 2009 World Games in Kaohsiung, Taiwan, where he defeated Mexican Alvaro Beltran, in the bronze medal match, 15–11, 12–15, 11–7.
-In that tournament, Gagnon defeated Daniel Maggi of Argentina in the Round of 16, then Fernando Rios of Ecuador in the quarterfinals, but lost to Jack Huczek of the US in the semi-finals, 3-15, 15–8, 11–7, which put him in the bronze medal match.
+Gagnon won bronze at the 2009 World Games in Kaohsiung, Taiwan, where he defeated Mexican Álvaro Beltrán, in the bronze medal match, 15–11, 12–15, 11–7.
+In that tournament, Gagnon defeated Daniel Maggi of Argentina in the Round of 16, then Fernando Rios of Ecuador in the quarterfinals, but lost to Jack Huczek of the US in the semi-finals, 3–15, 15–8, 11–7, which put him in the bronze medal match.

 Gagnon was on Team Canada for the 2010 Pan American Championships in San Pedro Sula, Honduras.
 He beat Andres Herrera of Colombia in the Round of 16, 15–4, 15–5, but lost to eventual champion Ricardo Monroy of Bolivia, 15–10, 15–7, in the quarterfinals.
 This was Odegard's 3rd consecutive bronze medal at the Pan Am Championships.

 Gagnon was the #1 men's player in Canada from June 22, 2010 to February 23, 2011, although he hadn't won a national championship in singles.
 But Gagnon did win the 2010 National Team Selection Event.